smartcontractkit/.github/actions/signed-commits/README.md

 you can either publish the packages to npm manually or setup the action to do it for you.

+Note: this action was forked from [changesets/action](https://github.com/changesets/action/) but was modified to include commit signing.

 ## Usage

 ### Inputs

-- publish - The command to use to build and publish packages
+- `publish` - The command to use to build and publish packages
-- version - The command to update version, edit CHANGELOG, read and delete changesets.
+- `version` - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
-- commit - The commit message to use.
+- `commit` - The commit message to use.
 Default to `Version Packages`
-- title - The pull request title.
+- `title` - The pull request title.
 Default to `Version Packages`
-- setupGitUser - Sets up the git user for commits as `"github-actions[bot]"`.
+- `setupGitUser` - Sets up the git user for commits as `"github-actions[bot]"`.
+  Defaults to `true`
+- `createGithubReleases` - A boolean value to indicate whether to create Github releases after `publish` or not.
 Default to `true`
-- createGithubReleases - A boolean value to indicate whether to create Github releases after `publish` or not.
-Default to `true`
-- cwd - Changes node's `process.cwd()` if the project is not located on the root.
+- `cwd` - Changes node's `process.cwd()` if the project is not located on the root.
 Default to `process.cwd()`

 ### Outputs

-- published - A boolean value to indicate whether a publishing is happened or not
+- `published` - A boolean value to indicate whether a publishing is happened or not
-- publishedPackages - A JSON array to present the published packages.
+- `publishedPackages` - A JSON array to present the published packages.
 The format is
   `[{"name": "@xx/xx", "version": "1.2.0"}, {"name": "@xx/xy", "version": "0.8.9"}]`
+- `hasChangesets` - A boolean about whether there were changesets.
+Useful if you want to create your own publishing functionality.
+- `pullRequestNumber` - The pull request number that was created or updated

 ### Example workflow: